 An Existential View Of Loneliness

-"Something in us wishes to remain a child,” Carl Jung observed, “to be unconscious or, at most, conscious only of the ego; to reject everything strange, or else subject it to our will.”
+"Something in us wishes to remain a child,” Carl Jung observed, “to be unconscious or, at most, conscious only of the ego; to reject everything strange, or else subject it to our will; to do nothing, or else indulge our own craving for pleasure or power.”

-“The life of Man, viewed outwardly, is but a small thing in comparison with the forces of Nature,” wrote Bertrand Russell in this influential essay.
+“The life of Man, viewed outwardly, is but a small thing in comparison with the forces of Nature,” wrote Bertrand Russell.
 “The slave is doomed to worship Time and Fate and Death, because they are greater than anything he finds in himself, and because all his thoughts are of things which they devour.
 But, great as they are, to think of them greatly, to feel their passionless splendor, is greater still.
 And such thought makes us free men.”

 "It is not that we have so little time but that we lose so much,” Seneca observed.
 “Life is long enough and our allotted portion generous enough for our most ambitious projects if we invest it all carefully.
 But when it is squandered through luxury and indifference, and spent for no good end, we realize it has gone before we were aware it was going.”